 Father John Ignatius hails from California, where he studied Philosophy and Theology at Loyola Marymount University.
 He taught at high schools in Los Angeles and Phoenix before moving in 1999 to Franciscan University of Steubenville, where he earned a Master’s Degree in Theology, worked for Student Life, taught theology, and co-founded the community in 2004.
 He completed his priestly studies at St. John Vianney Seminary in Denver, and was ordained to the priesthood in 2013.

 Fr.
 Paul Kostka was born in Wimbledon, England, while his father was working overseas.
 He grew up in The Woodlands, Texas.
 As a sophomore in high school, he was called to the priesthood during a retreat with his parish.
 He studied Philosophy and Theology at Franciscan University, and was the first Servant to work at Bishop Machebeuf High School.
-He was ordained in 2013, and now serves as the Academic Assistant Principal at Bishop Machebeuf.
+He was ordained in 2013, and now serves as the Director of Catholic Campus Ministry for students at the University of Denver.

 Fr.
 James Claver